Ghaterishi/90daysofDevopsBlogs/clkikdjcv000q09l7eek4eljl.md

 ### **🔁Conclusion**:

-In this blog, you get a basic understanding of git, GitHub and how its work i encouraged you to go and follow the steps mentioned in the blog so you will understand better.
+In this blog, you get a basic understanding of git, GitHub and how it works I encouraged you to go and follow the steps mentioned in the blog so you will understand better.

 Thanks for reading..!